 World person pose (right): This is what other players see when looking at your character.

-Note the left and right hand IK bones and how they align with the locations of the characters hands in the base pose.
+Note that the left and right hand bones align with the IK targets in the base pose.
+There is no IK running in the above image.

-There are many different ways to solve poses.
+There are many different ways to store poses.
 Instead of using hard set animations or being overly reliant on state machines.
 Consider passing base poses as variables from the weapon class itself.
-This is one of unreals strengths and can make your system more modular.

 The same goes for any other baked animation or pose you want to change based on the current weapon.
 Like different reloads, equips or even melee attacks.

 Before we start animating these are some of the core concepts that are used extensively throughout this animation system.
-These are the base for our procedural animation system.
+These are the things that drive the animations at their core

 Most engines have some kind of built in time function that tracks time elapsed since the application started.
 The reason we create our own timers is to control the flow of time.
-By multiplying our input time we can change the speed at which the timers increments or decrements.
+By adding multipliers to our input time we can easily adjust the speed at which the timers increment or decrement.

 Sine and cosine allow us to convert time into oscillating linear movement.
-This makes up a large portion of the fundamental motions that move the weapon around the screen.
-Changing the timescale will change our movement patterns.
+This makes up a large portion of the fundamental motions that move the weapon relative to our base pose.
+Changing the timescale will change the speed of the movement patterns.
+Combining timers with different time scales can create new more complex patterns.

 Sine waves are the fundamental part of creating oscillating linear motion.
 You will encounter these in all sorts of procedural workflows.